Sacramento mourns 6 lives lost in gang-related mass shooting

 MELINDA DAVIS

-Davis was a “very sassy lady” who lived on the streets of Sacramento near the shooting site, The Sacramento Bee reported.

-Shawn Peter, a guide with the Downtown Sacramento Partnership who had known Davis for 15 years, told the newspaper that she had been homeless and lived in the area on and off for a decade.
+Peter, who had known Davis for 15 years, told The Sacramento Bee that Davis had lived in the area on and off for a decade.

-Officials had helped her find housing before the pandemic began but she had returned to the downtown business district in recent months, Peter said.
-A small bouquet of purple roses with a note saying “Melinda Rest In Peace” was left on the street in her memory.

 “Melinda was a very eccentric individual, a very sassy lady,” he told the newspaper.
 “This was her world, 24/7.”

-Davis was a periodic guest at Maryhouse, a daytime center for women and children experiencing homelessness, from 2016 to 2018, director Shannon Stevens said in an email to The Associated Press.
 Stevens recalled her as kind but someone who did not do well in crowds.
-She was seeking housing services at the time.
+She was seeking housing services at the time of her death.

 “This was a space she came to find respite from the trauma of living on the streets of our city,” Sacramento Loaves & Fishes, which runs the Maryhouse program, said in a statement.